doomedraven/VirusTotalApi/README.md

-                        /home/user/*malware*, if file was scanned, you will see scan info, for full scan report use verbose mode, and dump if you want save already scanned samples -u, --url-scan        Url scan, support space separated list, Max 4 urls (or 25 if you have private api), but you can provide more urls, for example with public api, 5 url - this will do 2 requests first with 4 url and other one with only 1, or you can specify file filename must be urls_for_scan.txt, and one url per line -ur, --url-report     Url(s) report, support space separated list, Max 4 (or 25 if you have private api) urls, you can use --url- report --url-scan options for analysing url(s) if they
+                        /home/user/*malware*, if file was scanned, you will see scan info, for full scan report use verbose mode, and dump if you want save already scanned samples -fr, --file-scan-recursive
+                        Recursive dir walk, use this insted of --file-scan if you want recursive
+  -u, --url-scan        Url scan, support space separated list, Max 4 urls (or
+                        25 if you have private api), but you can provide more urls, for example with public api, 5 url - this will do 2 requests first with 4 url and other one with only 1, or you can specify file filename with one url per line
+  -ur, --url-report     Url(s) report, support space separated list, Max 4 (or
+                        25 if you have private api) urls, you can use --url- report --url-scan options for analysing url(s) if they